ankitasawant12/Credit-Card-Fraud-Detection/README.md

 * Model creation

 # Motivation and purpose of the project
-As we know fraud trasaction can cause penulties to the customers that they did not purchase so this model will help to know tha fraud transactions.
+As we know fraud trasaction can cause penulties to the customers that they did not purchase so this model will help to know the fraud transactions.